What is Appendiceal Cancer?

 Appendix cancer is extremely rare, affecting an estimated 600 to 1,000 Americans each year.
 Given the rarity of this disease, all patients with an appendix tumor should have their pathology formally reviewed and seek the advice of doctors who specialize in treating appendix cancer.
 Tumors that occur in the appendix comprise a large group of both benign and malignant diseases.
 Even among those tumors that are cancerous, it is important to note that not all of them behave the same way.
-Some types exhibit a much more aggressive behavior (those that are referred to at a microscopic level as “signet ring cells”) compared to others (referred to as “moderately differentiated” or “well-differentiated”).
+Some appendiceal cancer types exhibit a much more aggressive behavior (those that are referred to at a microscopic level as “signet ring cells”) compared to others (referred to as “moderately differentiated” or “well-differentiated”).
 Appendix cancer is classified by the type of cells within the tumor.

 In the early stages of the disease the appendix is removed, and tumor size is directly related to prognosis (outlook).
 Appendix tumors less than two centimeters have a low tendency to spread and patients generally have an excellent five-year survival rate, while tumors larger than 2.5 centimeters may require more aggressive treatment and patients have a lower survival rate.